Helmet of Coțofenești: Discovery

+Since the 1970s, the helmet has been kept at the National History Museum of Romania.

+Site survey

-Thereupon, Ioan Andrieșescu, professor of Prehistory at the University of Bucharest, conducted a thorough investigation at the site.
-The team of archaeologists noticed that helmet was not part of a gold treasure or grave but it was part of a local Geto-Dacian La Tène settlement.
+Archaeologist Ioan Andrieșescu, professor of prehistory at the University of Bucharest, conducted a thorough investigation at the site.
+The team of archaeologists noticed that the helmet was not part of a gold treasure or grave but it was part of a local Geto-Dacian La Tène settlement.
 Archaeologists concluded that the helmet was a stray find, as only a few late Hallstatt pottery fragments were found, some of them wheeled.
-The helmet is kept at the National History Museum of Romania (inv 11420).

 Analysis

-Almost a kilogram heavy, the gold helmet is very well preserved, missing only the part of its skull cap.
+Weighing almost a kilogram, the gold helmet is very well preserved, missing only part of its skull cap.
 The form of the helmet and its decorations reveal the autochthonous character of this Geto-Dacian artwork.
 The helmet is decorated with large studs on the top of the skull and two very large apotropaic eyes, meant to ward off the evil eye and magic spells.
-It was established that it belonged to an unknown local Geto-Dacian king or to a local aristocratic noble, from around year 400 BC.
-One theory — without any proof, however — is that this item was the sacred helmet of Zalmoxis, the living god-prophet of the Dacians.
+It was established that it belonged to an unknown local Geto-Dacian king or to a local aristocrat, from around year 400 BC.